godfreynolan/DJITutorialsKotlin/5-MapView/README.md

 #### 2. Install the Mapbox SDK

 To complete this, follow the steps in the following link: <https://docs.mapbox.com/android/maps/guides/install/>.
 In order to do this, you'll need to configure your credentials and add the Mapbox SDK as a dependency.
 Be sure to do everything in this page aside from the "Add a Map" step at the bottom.
-Make sure to add the MAPBOX_DOWNLOADS_TOKEN= parameter to the gradle.properties file.
-You will see the spot to do this in a few steps.
-Once this is complete, please add the api access token as a raw string to strings.xml.
+The mapbox access token in the `strings.xml` file below is your account's `default public token` which can be found [here](https://account.mapbox.com/access-tokens/) if you are logged into Mapbox.
+Once the private token is created, please copy it to a safe place.
+You will need it in a few steps.

 Once this is complete, please add the api access token as a raw string to `strings.xml`.